Figure 1: Molecular heterogeneity during mouse blastocyst patterning. Cells expressing Nanog (green), Gata6 (red) or

 Future projects and goals

-We adopt a wide variety of experimental strategies including embryology, molecular genetics, live-imaging, cell physics and modelling in order to address fundamental questions in development and cell biology at a molecular, cellular and systems level.
+We adopt a wide variety of experimental strategies including embryology, molecular genetics, live-imaging, biophysics and theoretical modelling in order to address fundamental questions in development and cell biology at a molecular, cellular and systems level.
 Our goals include:

 - identification of the symmetry-breaking cue in the mouse embryo;

 - identification of the trigger and mechanism for centriole biogenesis in vivo.